mirzahusadzic/egemma/README.md

 ### Rate Limiting

-The API includes an in-memory rate limiter to prevent abuse.
+The API includes an in-memory rate limiter to prevent abuse and help manage costs when using paid services like the Gemini API.
 It operates on a per-client IP basis and is configured separately for the `/embed` and `/summarize` endpoints.
 If the limit is exceeded, the API will respond with a `429 Too Many Requests` error.

 ### Endpoints